We reviewed the effects of treatments for avascular necrosis of bone in people with sickle cell disease.

 To determine the impact of any surgical procedure compared with other surgical interventions or non-surgical procedures, on avascular necrosis of bone in people with sickle cell disease in terms of efficacy and safety.

 We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group Haemoglobinopathies Trials Register, comprising references identified from comprehensive electronic database searches and handsearches of relevant journals and abstract books of conference proceedings.
-Additional trials were sought from the reference lists of papers identified by the search strategy.
+Additional trials were sought from both ongoing trial registries and the reference lists of papers identified by the search strategy.

 Randomized clinical trials comparing specific therapies for avascular necrosis of bone in people with sickle cell disease.

 Each author independently extracted data and assessed trial quality.
-Since only one trial was identified, meta-analysis was not possible.
+The quality of the evidence was assessed using GRADE.
+Given only one trial was identified, meta-analyses were not possible.

 One trial (46 participants) was eligible for inclusion.
 After randomization eight participants were withdrawn, mainly because they declined to participate in the trial.
 Data were analysed for 38 participants at the end of the trial.
-After a mean follow up of three years, hip core decompression and physical therapy did not show clinical improvement when compared with physical therapy alone using the score from the original trial (an improvement of 18.1 points for those treated with intervention therapy versus an improvement of 15.7 points with control therapy).
-There was no significant statistical difference between groups regarding major complications (hip pain, risk ratio 0.95 (95% confidence interval 0.56 to 1.60; vaso-occlusive crises, risk ratio 1.14 (95% confidence interval 0.72 to 1.80; very low quality of evidence); and acute chest syndrome, risk ratio 1.06 (95% confidence interval 0.44 to 2.56; very low quality of evidence)).
+After a mean follow-up of three years, hip core decompression and physical therapy did not show clinical improvement when compared with physical therapy alone using the score from the original trial (an improvement of 18.1 points for those treated with intervention therapy versus an improvement of 15.7 points with control therapy).
+We are very uncertain whether there is any difference between groups regarding major complications (hip pain, risk ratio 0.95 (95% confidence interval 0.56 to 1.60; vaso-occlusive crises, risk ratio 1.14 (95% confidence interval 0.72 to 1.80; very low quality of evidence); and acute chest syndrome, risk ratio 1.06 (95% confidence interval 0.44 to 2.56; very low quality of evidence)).
 This trial did not report results on mortality or quality of life.